 - Carry a copy of the Cooperative Agreement and your AOPA certificate or 100th Meridian Certificate on board and make it available for presentation in the case of a spot check by inspection staff.

 - Pilots/owners with seaplanes based at Lake Whatcom or Lake Samish shall make an appointment with Lake Whatcom AIS inspection staff to get their plane inspected and permitted by calling (360) 778-7975 or sending an email to firstname.lastname@example.org.
 The pilot/owner may also view and complete the Whatcom AIS Awareness Course to receive a $10 discount for the purchase of an Annual AIS Permit ($50).
 The permit may be affixed to the plane or kept with the inspection form in the cockpit.

-To assist us in evaluating the effectiveness of this agreement we are requesting that seaplane pilots voluntarily submit the following information for each landing on Lake Whatcom or Lake Samish in 2016: 1) date of landing, 2) origin of the flight, and 3) other lakes visited on the trip.
+To assist us in evaluating the effectiveness of this agreement we are requesting that seaplane pilots voluntarily submit the following information for each landing on Lake Whatcom or Lake Samish in a given year: 1) date of landing, 2) origin of the flight, and 3) other lakes visited on the trip.

 Periodically submit this information (at least annually) to Teagan Ward at email@example.com or 2221 Pacific Street, Bellingham, WA 98229.

 Follow these procedures when traveling from waters known to be infested with aquatic invasive species:

 - Prior to entering the seaplane, remove all aquatic plants (or attached mussels, snails, or other animals) from the exterior surfaces of floats, wires, cables and rudders and remove all water from floats, wheel wells and any other compartments or areas of the aircraft that could contain or maintain raw water.